 risk for having problems with your pregnancy.
 Examples of

-conditions that could put you or the baby at risk include: High blood pressureDiabetesToo much or too little amniotic fluidKidney diseaseHeart diseaseMultiple pregnancy (two or more fetuses)
+conditions that could put you or the baby at risk include: High blood pressureDiabetesToo much or too little amniotic fluidKidney diseaseHeart diseaseMultiple pregnancy (2 or more fetuses)

 You may also have an NST if: You feel your baby is not moving as often as usual.You are overdue.There may be placenta problems.